lukasgss/workerServiceCrypto/README.md

 It's the core of the application, where all business rules are defined.
 It cointains the domain entities and business rules that operate on these entities.
 Since this is a very simple project, there aren't many business rules in the model, but it gets increasingly more important as the domain complexity increases.

 ## Infrastructure
-Offers the implementations to external services like database access, external API calls, etc.
+Offers the implementations to external services like external API calls, database access (SQL Server), etc.

 Given these layers, this is how the project dependencies look like: